-For the year ended December 31, 2019, compensation for the Named Executive Officers consisted of two primary elements: base salary/consulting fees and long-term equity incentives.
+For the year ended December 31, 2020, compensation for the Named Executive Officers consisted of two primary elements: base salary/consulting fees and long-term equity incentives.
 The following provides an overview of the elements of compensation:

-Compensation Element Type of Compensation Name of Plan Performance Period Form of Payment Base Salary/ Consulting Fees Annual - Fixed Pay Salary Program 1 year Cash

-Compensation Element Type of Compensation Name of Plan Performance Period Form of Payment Long-Term Equity Incentives Long Term - Variable Pay Stock Option Plan Up to 5 years Shares or Options
+Compensation Element Type of Compensation Name of Plan Performance Period Form of Payment Base Salary/ Consulting Fees Annual - Fixed Pay Salary Program 1 year Cash Long-Term Equity Incentives Long Term - Variable Pay Stock Option Plan Up to 5 years Shares or Options foundation upon which performance based incentive compensation elements are assessed and established.

-Base Salary/Consulting Fees.
-The base salary component is intended to provide a fixed level of competitive pay that reflects each NEO's primary duties and responsibilities.
-It also provides a foundation upon which performance based incentive compensation elements are assessed and established.
 When the Company has diversified sources of cash flow from its royalty portfolio, it intends to pay base salaries to its NEOs, including the CEO, that are in the range of those for similar positions within the industry peer group.
 The Company does not benchmark its executive compensation program.
 Salaries of the NEOs, including that of the CEO are reviewed annually.